jkenloh/NationalGalleryOfArt/README.md

 ## Project Description

 This project focuses on using SQL to extract insights from the National Gallery of Art (NGA) dataset.
-As part of their open data program (link this), the NGA offers 17 CSV files and an Entity Relationship Diagram (ERD).
+As part of their [open data program](https://www.nga.gov/open-access-images/open-data.html), the NGA offers 17 CSV files and an Entity Relationship Diagram (ERD).
 I will create a SQLite database from these CSV files, perform data analysis with SQL, and visualize the results using Python.

 ## Project Questions